nrobin24/pharmacology-thesis/#ch1-introduction/approach/appr-NovelTherapeutic.md

 Why?
 Wnt has less functional redundancy than ERK/MAPK

-An aim of my work was to identify opportunites where perturbation of cell signaling in stem and progenitor cells may inform the development of a rational therapeutic.
+An aim of my work was to identify opportunities where perturbation of cell signaling in stem and progenitor cells may inform the development of a rational therapeutic.

 This approach worked in my projects where: